Sabrinas Organizing

 Sturdy-handled cloth grocery bags are your best friend.

-The cloth grocery bags that are probably thrown around the cars and pantry (Affiliate Link) work perfectly.
+The cloth grocery bags that are probably thrown around the cars and pantry (affiliate) work perfectly.
 You probably have plenty of them in your cars.

 Look for other areas of the home to store glasses.